Online Helper Guides for Students and Parents

 After your first two free months expire, you can either cancel the service (which you can do at any time) or keep it as a regular paying Internet Essentials customer.
 You will receive an easy to use self-install-kit that includes a cable modem (to receive service at your home) with a WiFi router (to connect your devices without wires).
 There is no term contract or credit check and no shipping fee for equipment.

-- If your child is using a phone and needs to work on a Google Slide, please make sure you download the Google Slide, Google Drive, Google Meet, Google Doc, and the Google Classroom App, ZOOM and any others specified by your classroom teacher.
+- If your child is using a phone, tablet, iPad and needs to work on a Google Slide, please make sure you download the Google Slide, Google Drive, Google Meet, Google Doc, and the Google Classroom App, ZOOM and any others specified by your classroom teacher.

 If you still have any questions please contact your child's teacher/s: STAFF DIRECTORY

 PCs for People

 PCs for People is a national, nonprofit organization that has provided over 174,000 individuals with PCs by recycling donated computers.
 To be eligible for this program, you must be 200 percent below the poverty line or enrolled in an assistance program.
 While you can get a computer online, you will be required to provide a photo ID and eligibility document dated within last six months.